apanwar/sap-commerce-cloud-scalability/product-catalog/media-to-catalog-unaware-media/README.md

 # Migrating Product Media to Catalog Aware Media

-Please refer to the [blog post](https://community.sap.com/t5/crm-and-cx-blogs-by-sap/enhancing-scalability-of-your-product-catalog-with-catalog-unaware-media/ba-p/13762371)
+Please refer to the [blog post](https://community.sap.com/t5/crm-and-cx-blogs-by-sap/enhancing-scalability-of-your-product-catalog-with-catalog-unaware-media/ba-p/13762371) to understand the background and the scenarios where it can be useful.

 ## How to Migrate
 The [ImpEx script](https://github.com/apanwar/sap-commerce-cloud-scalability/blob/main/product-catalog/media-to-catalog-unaware-media/impex/cron-jobs.impex) is a sample to migrates the media of `apparelProductCatalog` to CatalogAware Media.
 You can import this script to create the cron job and then manually execute it during the quiet business hours,